MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   [propget] HRESULT CookieManager([out, retval] ICoreWebView2CookieManager** cookieManager);
 }

-[uuid(1c1ae2cc-d5c2-ffe3-d3e7-7857035d23b7), object, pointer_default(unique)]
+[uuid(2765B8BD-7C57-4B76-B8CC-1EC940FF92CC), object, pointer_default(unique)]
-interface ICoreWebView2Profile3 : ICoreWebView2Profile2 {
+interface ICoreWebView2StagingProfile7 : IUnknown {
-  /// All webviews on this profile will be closed, and the profile will be marked for deletion.
+  /// After the API is called, the profile will be marked for deletion.
+The
-  /// After the Delete() call completes, The render process of webviews on this profile will
-  /// asynchronously exit with the reason:`COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED`.
-  /// See 'COREWEBVIEW2_PROCESS_FAILED_REASON::COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED'
-  /// for more details.
-The profile directory on disk will be actually deleted when the browser
+  /// local profile's directory will be tried to delete at browser process
-  /// process exits.
-Webview2 creation will fail with the HRESULT is ERROR_INVALID_STATE(0x8007139FL)
+  /// exit, if fail to delete, it will recursively try to delete at next
+  /// browser process start until successful.
+  /// The corresponding webview2s will be auto closed and profile's Deleted
+  /// event will be raised.
+See `Profile.Deleted` for more information.
-  /// if you create it with the same name as a profile that is being deleted.
+  /// If create a new profile with the same name as the profile that has been
+  /// marked as deleted will be failure with the HRESULT:ERROR_INVALID_STATE
+  /// (0x8007139FL).
   HRESULT Delete();

+  /// Add an event handler for the `Deleted` event. `Deleted` event handle runs
+  /// when the profile's Delete API is called.
+When this event is raised, the
+  /// profile and its corresponding webview2 moves to the Closed state, and
+  /// cannot be used anymore.
+  HRESULT add_Deleted(
+      [in] ICoreWebView2StagingProfileDeletedEventHandler* eventHandler,
+      [out] EventRegistrationToken* token);

+  /// Remove an event handler previously added with `add_Deleted`.
+  HRESULT remove_Deleted(
+      [in] EventRegistrationToken token);
+}

+[uuid(e5dea648-79c9-4caa-8314-dd71de62ad49), object, pointer_default(unique)]
+interface ICoreWebView2StagingProfileDeletedEventHandler: IUnknown {
+  /// Called to provide the implementer with the event args for the
+  /// profile deleted event.
+No event args exist and the `args`
+  /// parameter is set to `null`.
+  HRESULT Invoke(
+      [in] ICoreWebView2Profile* sender,
+      [in] IUnknown* args);
 }
 ```